Scalable Energy-Based Models via Adversarial Training: Unifying Discrimination and Generation: Results Analyses

 where $\mathbf{1}/K$ represents a uniform distribution over all $K$ classes.
 Maximizing this loss encourages the model to produce a non-uniform (confident) prediction, thereby maximizing the detection function.

-\Cref{tab:ood_detection_internal} presents a comparison of the above two OOD detection functions.
-The results reveal complementary strengths: the energy-based function ($-E_\theta(x)$) achieves near-perfect AUROC scores on uniform noise detection, while the maximum confidence function ($\max_y p_\theta(y|x)$) demonstrates superior performance on natural image OOD datasets.
+\Cref{tab:ood_detection_internal} compares the two OOD detection functions.
+The results reveal complementary strengths: the energy-based function ($-E_\theta(x)$) achieves near-perfect AUROC on uniform noise detection, while the maximum confidence function ($\max_y p_\theta(y|x)$) performs better on natural image OOD datasets.
 Based on these findings, we adopt the maximum confidence score for subsequent comparisons with other methods.